pyxka106/meachine_learning/README.md

 ```

 ### Features Selection
+- set k-mer as 4
-- select the most fitted features among these 5 parameters
+- select the most fitted four features among these 9 parameters
 - use the most fitted features for following prediction

 ```python